zbengt/zbengt.github.io/_posts/2021-10-27-chatting_with_Pam.md

 - In samples from Southeast, the ITS1 assay performs well.
 It's nice and tidy, with no extra bands.
 However, in the Bering Sea samples, it frequently had extra bands or failed altogether.
 This led to Pam having to redesign primers.
     - The first thought was that this was a contamination issue.
 However, after primers were redesigned, the Southeast samples were still better-behaved than the samples from the Bering Sea.

-- There were a variety of hypotheses on why the above pattern (issues with the Bering Sea samples only) was observed:
+- There were three hypotheses on why the above pattern (issues with the Bering Sea samples only) was observed.
+As you will see, none of the three are really airtight
-    - Other diseases: The primers used are fairly general, so it's possible that other organisms within the crab's hemolymph were amplifying
+    - Other diseases: The primers used are fairly general, so it's possible that other organisms within the crab's hemolymph were amplifying.
     - Hematodinium mismatch: This theory was subscribed to by Pam's former supervisor - there are differences between _Hematodinium_ from the Bering Sea and Southeast.
 They also reported seeing physical differences between _Hematodinium_ from the two areas [not sure what those differences are].
 However, the ITS1 sequences from the Southeast and Bering Sea are virtually identical [note: they are also present in GenBank]
-    - Crab differences: This is the theory Pam agreed with - that genetic differences between crabs from the Southeast and Bering Sea are responsible.
-[Note: [this paper](TK TK) on gene flow found that TK PANMIXIA]
+    - Crab differences: Genetic differences between crabs from the Southeast and Bering Sea are responsible.
+[Note: [this 2019 Masters thesis from UAF](https://scholarworks.alaska.edu/handle/11122/10506) on gene flow in Tanner crab failed to reject panmixia for Alaskan Tanners].

 - There seem to be two really interesting directions to go with all these archived samples.
     1. Look at changes in genetic makeup of crabs (and perhaps _Hematodinium_) over time and space.
     2. Look at gene flow and effective population size of _C. bairdi_ and _C. opilio_ within the EBS.
-Lorenz Hauser did a disease study on the effective population size of [TK Tasmanian species](TK LINK), and found that [TK FINDINGS].
+Lorenz Hauser did a disease study on the effective population size of [New Zealand red snapper](https://www.pnas.org/content/99/18/11742), and found the effective population size was about 5 orders of magnitude smaller than the population determined from the surveys.
 Determining this for Bering Sea _Chionoecetes_ would answer some fascinating questions about necessary population size and genetic diversity

 - In a previous project involving Chris Siddon and Pam, they found that infected crabs were successfully able to molt.
 Chris has the physiological results, Pam has the PCR results, but they haven't gotten around to uniting the two and writing it up.
 Note: **this sounds like it'd be good and fairly straightforward to do**

 - The timeline of _Hematodinium_ infection to mortality hasn't really been established.
 As noted by many, the infection rates is highest for crabs with a new shell condition (i.e. molting within the last 2-12 months), so molting is certainly linked.
 However, it's unclear whether crabs are being _infected_ at molt (plausible, as freshly-molted crabs have a soft and more penetrable carapace), or whether infections are _developing_ at molt (also plausible - the physiological stress of molting is severe, and could let a latent infection develop into a severe one).
 At the moment, we aren't even sure what the route of infection is, so a whole lot is up in the air.

-- Black Mat [in an [earlier modeling project](TK LINK), was observed to never co-occurr with _Hematodinium_] is really the name for a whole complex of chitino[TK: CHECK WORD] bacteria and fungi.
+- Black Mat [in an [earlier modeling project with limited data](https://github.com/afcoyle/QERM514_project), was never observed to co-occur with _Hematodinium_] is really the name for a whole complex of chitinoclastic bacteria and fungi.
 This leaves 4 plausible reasons that Black Mat and _Hematodinium_ were never seen to co-occur in the data subset tested in the aforementioned modeling project:
     1. Random chance: Black Mat is a fairly rare condition, and it's possible not enough crabs were sampled within that subset
     2. Survey design: Both diseases affect the appearance of the carapace, meaning that researchers may visually only count one.
 Somewhat unlikely, as _Hematodinium_ is most visible on the underside of the carapace, while Black Mat (to my knowledge) is most visible from the top
     3. Exclusion: One disease may exclude the other from taking hold via direct competition.
     4. Comorbidity: This is the one Pam supports, and I think it's pretty fascinating. _Hematodinium_ reduces the clotting ability of the host.
-Since Black Mat is chitinoclastic [TK: WORD], it creates holes in the shell.
+Since Black Mat is chitinoclastic, it creates holes in the shell.
 Unable to clot, the crab dies.
 As a result, both diseases are rarely observed together.
         - No word as to whether the parents of the infected crab, out of deep religious faith and the need for their son's survival to hold the empire together, turn to a mysterious Russian peasant who casts himself as a holy man

 - The T Ratings [a heretofore-mysterious column in the Access/Excel databases Pam sent over] describe the degree of _Hematodinium_ infection on the slides.
 Pam will try to track down the exact codes, but T4 means lots of Hematodinium, very very few blood cells